Hendrix-CS/csci150/projects/project2.md

     Integrity](http://ozark.hendrix.edu/~yorgey/ac-integrity-policy.html)
     guidelines for CSCI.
 Get started early, come for help often.
 You **can** do this project!
+*   We will provide a lot of help!
+In fact, the Lab period March 11/12 is explicitly set aside for you to have time to work on your project and get assistance!

 ## What to Hand In